-- (1) Clouds allow flexible and dynamic resource alloca tions based on a pay-as-you-go scheme [29], where users pay only for the reliability requirement they apply and will not pay additional fees for the reli ability that surpasses their reliability requirement. - (2) The application cannot be 100 percent reliable as mentioned earlier.
-The most common component of service-level agreement (SLA) between resource pro viders and the users is that the services (reliability requirement in this study) should be provided to the 112 users as agreed upon in the contract [30].
-Therefore, 113 satisfying application's reliability requirement is the 114 service level objective.
-115
+- (1) Clouds allow flexible and dynamic resource allocations based on a pay-as-you-go scheme [29], where users pay only for the reliability requirement they apply and will not pay additional fees for the reliability that surpasses their reliability requirement. - (2) The application cannot be 100 percent reliable as mentioned earlier.
+The most common component of service-level agreement (SLA) between resource providers and the users is that the services (reliability requirement in this study) should be provided to the users as agreed upon in the contract [30].
+Therefore, satisfying application's reliability requirement is the service level objective.

-In summary, considering the actual demand, the theoretical bi-objective optimization problem could be degradated 117 to a constrained single-objective optimization problem in 118 most cases.
-In other words, reliability is not the higher the 119 better, but as long as you can satisfy the reliability requirement from a practical perspective.
-Therefore, the reliability 121 problem of service-oriented systems is mainly to satisfy 122 application's reliability requirement while still reducing the resource as far as possible.
-124
+In summary, considering the actual demand, the theoretical bi-objective optimization problem could be degradated to a constrained single-objective optimization problem in most cases.
+In other words, reliability is not the higher the better, but as long as you can satisfy the reliability requirement from a practical perspective.
+Therefore, the reliability problem of service-oriented systems is mainly to satisfy application's reliability requirement while still reducing the resource as far as possible.

-The approaches related to our work are [14] and [15], in 125 which the authors presented the MaxRe and RR algorithms 126 to minimize redundancy of a parallel application to satisfy 127 application's reliability requirement on heterogeneous distributed systems.
-The main procedures of the MaxRe and 129 RR are follows: 130
+The approaches related to our work are [14] and [15], in which the authors presented the MaxRe and RR algorithms to minimize redundancy of a parallel application to satisfy application's reliability requirement on heterogeneous distributed systems.
+The main procedures of the MaxRe and RR are follows:

-- The reliability requirement of the application is trans- 131 ferred to the sub-reliability requirements of the tasks.
-132 In this way, as long as the sub-reliability requirement 133 of each task can be satisfied, the application's reliabil- 134 ity requirement can be satisfied, such that a heuristic 135 replication can be used in the following.
-136 - MaxRe and RR iteratively assign the replicas of each 137 task to the processors with maximum reliability val- 138 ues until the sub-reliability requirement of the task is 139 satisfied.
+- (1) The reliability requirement of the application is transferred to the sub-reliability requirements of the tasks.
+In this way, as long as the sub-reliability requirement of each task can be satisfied, the application's reliability requirement can be satisfied, such that a heuristic replication can be used in the following. - (2) MaxRe and RR iteratively assign the replicas of each task to the processors with maximum reliability values until the sub-reliability requirement of the task is satisfied.

-However, the essential limitation of MaxRe and RR is 141 that the sub-reliability requirements of tasks are too high, 142 thereby causing them need unnecessary redundancy to 143 satisfy the sub-reliability requirements.
-144
+However, the essential limitation of MaxRe and RR is that the sub-reliability requirements of tasks are too high, thereby causing them need unnecessary redundancy to satisfy the sub-reliability requirements.